abelsj60/my-site/app/data/the-story/story-chapter-three.md

 The young man — who'd watched in slack-jawed amazement — expected the Jinni's anger to slither through the room.
 But, it roared with laughter instead, delighted by the little fairy who now hovered — eye level — to scream at it.

-The young man was suddenly filled by good cheer.
+The young man was filled by good cheer.

 It warmed him, and a strong purple glow burst forth from the little gold lamp that lay forgotten on the floor.
 The colorful light seemed to drench the world in magic.